odoo/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/mo_costs.rst

 which means that the number entered in :guilabel:`Default Duration` field is always used as the expected duration of the operation.

-Selecting :guilabel:`Compute based on tracked time` causes Odoo to automatically compute the default duration based on a certain number of work orders, which is set in the :guilabel:`Based on` field.
+Selecting :guilabel:`Compute based on tracked time` causes Odoo to automatically compute the :guilabel:`Default Duration` based on a certain number of work orders, which is set in the :guilabel:`Based on` field.
 Before there are work orders to compute this duration, the value in the :guilabel:`Default Duration` field is used instead.

 The hourly cost of operating the work center, and the duration of the operation, are used to calculate the operation's cost.